Universal relation between $C_{T}$ and the CFT Weyl anomaly: Conclusion

-We are grateful to G.Anastasiou, J.S.Case, F.Diaz, M.J.Duff, P.McFadden, A.A.Tseytlin and O.Zanusso for useful discussions, clarifications, and for pointing out relevant references.
-DED would also like to thank the faculty and staff of the Science Department at Valencia College for their warm welcome and support.
+We are grateful to G. Anastasiou, J. S. Case, F. D\'iaz, M. J. Duff, P. McFadden, A. A. Tseytlin and O. Zanusso for useful discussions, clarifications, and for pointing out relevant references.
+D. E. D. would also like to thank the faculty and staff of the Science Department at Valencia College for their warm welcome and support.
 This work was partially funded through FONDECYT-Chile 1220335.
-RA wishes to thank professors J. Gomis (U. Barcelona), E. Bergshoeff (U. Groningen), M. Romo and H. Adami (SIMIS, Shanghai), and E. Joung (U. Kyung Hee, Seoul) for their kind hospitality during the completion of this work.\\
+R. A. wishes to thank professors J. Gomis (Universitat de Barcelona), E. Bergshoeff (University of Groningen), M. Romo and H. Adami (Shanghai Institute for Mathematics and Interdisciplinary Sciences), and E. Joung (Kyung Hee University) for their kind hospitality during the completion of this work.

-{\bf Note added:} After completion of the first version of this work, we were informed by P. McFadden that in \cite{Bzowski:2017poo}, the authors carried out the equivalent to our \textit{standard CFT derivation} in momentum space and were able to relate their $C_{TT}$ to the coefficient of the $W(\nabla^2)^{d/2-2}W$ term in the trace anomaly.
-Their result turns out to be correct in $4D$, but the appropriate extension to higher even dimensions requires an additional dimensional factor $(d-2)/2(d-3)$ that escaped notice.
-However, we find their relation very instructive and, consequently, we have cast our own result in terms of $C_{TT}$, absorbing the dimensional factor into the critical Q‑curvature $Q_d$, thereby giving a new turn to the universal relation.
+\paragraph{Note added.} After completion of the first version of this work, we were informed by P. McFadden that in ref.~\cite{Bzowski:2017poo} the authors carried out the equivalent of our \emph{standard CFT derivation} in momentum space and were able to relate their $C_{TT}$ to the coefficient of the $W(\nabla^2)^{d/2-2}W$ term in the trace anomaly.
+Their result is correct in 4d, but the appropriate extension to higher even dimensions requires an additional dimensional factor ${(d-2)/2(d-3)}$ that was overlooked.
+However, we find their relation very instructive and, consequently, we have cast our own result in terms of $C_{TT}$, absorbing the dimensional factor into the critical $Q$‑curvature $Q_d$, thereby giving a new turn to the universal relation.